'Argumentative' Crawley vindicates England faith

 Spectators hung off the balconies of their hotel rooms like holiday makers around the pool in Magaluf.
 The viewing gallery of the Point, a building seemingly designed to resemble an enormous scart lead port, was never anything other than heaving.
 The sprawling temporary stand hosted a party that could have stretched all the way to Stretford.

-By the end, England had maneuvered themselves into a position from which they can level the series.
+By the end, England had manoeuvred themselves into a position from which they can level the series.
 If they do, it will end a winless run in Ashes Tests on this ground that dates back to 1981.

 It might be that their most dangerous opponent is not men in baggy green caps, but the Manchester climate, with bad weather due on Saturday and Sunday.